On this page

 You don't have to change your encryption configuration if you want to keep using the legacy encryption.
 If you want to use the recommended 256-bit AES-CBC encryption, you must explicitly set that in PubNub config.

-Before using encryption methods, ensure your PubNub client is properly configured with subscribe key and user ID.
+Before you use encryption methods, ensure your PubNub client is configured with a subscribe key and a user ID.
 See the Configuration guide for setup instructions.

 CryptoModule configuration